 Human Pangenome Reference Consortium

-The Human Pangenome Reference Consortium (HPRC) is a project funded by the National Human Genome Research Institute to sequence and assemble genomes from individuals from diverse populations in order to better represent genomic landscape of diverse human populations.
+The Human Pangenome Reference Consortium (HPRC) is a project funded by the National Human Genome Research Institute to sequence and assemble genomes from individuals from diverse populations in order to better represent the genomic landscape of diverse human populations.

 We have released a new high-quality collection of reference human genome sequences that includes genome sequences of 47 people, with the goal of increasing that number to 350 by mid-2024.